j-friedrich/multi-scale/README.md

 ### Execution
-The scripts to produce the figures and table have names obvious from the bioRxiv paper.
+The scripts to produce the figures and table have names obvious from the PLoS Comput Biol paper.
-They can be run with `python fig[1-8].py`.
+They can be run with `python table1.py` and `python fig[1-8].py` to show the figures during code execution.
+If a (sub)directory name is provided as argument, e.g. `python fig1.py fig`, figures are saved in the directory, e.g. `fig`, if it exists.
+For the two-photon data, fig[4-8], you need to execute `python run_2P.py` first, which could take few hours and saves the results in the subdirectory `results`.